Only a few years ago, there was a limited supply of good pizza on the Coast.

-From traditional woodfired Italian at Avoca to old school pan at Woy Woy, here are a few of our fave Central Coast pizza places.
+From traditional Italian at Terrigal to old school pan at Woy Woy, here are some of our fave Central Coast pizza places.

-Woy Woy has a rocking new pizzeria in Tropicana Pizza Pizza and it has become a fast fave with Peninsula locals.
-The retro pizza joint is the brainchild of Woy Woy local Tim Stock and his stylish missus Cate Stewart, one half of design studio Stewart + Highfield.
+Woy Woy is home to a rocking pizzeria, Tropicana Pizza Pizza, which has become a fast fave with Peninsula locals since opening a couple of years back.
+The retro pizza joint is the brainchild of Woy Woy local Tim Stock and his stylish missus Cate Stewart, one half of Central Coast design studio Stewart + Highfield.
 From the neon sign to the checkered tablecloths, it’s the kind of pizza joint that will make you feel a stab of nostalgia, with the kind of pan pizza that harks back to carefree 80s summers.
 They brought in a dough expert – local foodie Yasmin Newman – to craft the perfect base for the pan and have modernised the old school flavours – the ham and pineapple pie is spiced up with pickled jalapeños and the Caesar salad is served with kale.